Electric Fuse and its Perfect Use

 HRC Fuse

-HRC fuse full form high rupturing capacity cartridge fuse.
+HRC fuse completely from high rupturing capacity cartridge fuse.
 This fuse is cylindrical in appearance, and its outer part is made of ceramic.
 The inner part is filled with quartz sand.
-Both ends of the fuse unit are connected to a brass cap, and the fuse element is attached inside this cap.
+Both ends of the fuse unit are connected to a brass cap, and the fuse element is attached to this cap.

 High voltage fuses are of the following types: